jaceksupernak/jaceksupernak/README.md

 Hello my name is Jacek (English pronunciation: YAAtzehk) and I'm a London based Front-End Developer 👋

-My recent experience consists of working on three different projects through the open source platform Chingu.
-In the last six months, I have had hands-on experience working in a remote Agile team environment and developing web applications with a global team.
+I specialize in Front End Development with a focus on mobile first responsive design.
+I'm skilled in working in Agile/Scrum methodology and I thrive in a team environment.

+I'm a hard working and creative Front-End Developer looking for a new role.
+Over 1 year of professional experience including freelance for individual clients as well as team projects at Chingu, utilising ReactJS and Agile Methodology.

-My background in hospitality has provided me with many transferable skills, including communication skills, team leading, management and problem solving.
-These have turned out to be key to the successful development of web applications and bringing my team together when faced with specific challenges.
+My backround hospitality experience has provided me many transferable skills such as communication and team leading that turned out to be a key for a successfulll development of the applications and bringing the team together.

-I'm looking for my first commercial role as a Front End Developer to further my growth as a developer and to put my skills to work in professional work environment.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=jaceksupernak&theme=default&show_icons=true)
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=jaceksupernak&layout=compact)](https://github.com/anuraghazra/github-readme-stats)